littleberry/Code-Her-Intro-to-JavaScript/README.md

 # Code(Her) Introduction to JavaScript
-Sample files and what-not for the Code(Her) Introduction to JavaScript workshops
+Welcome to the Code(Her) Introduction to JavaScript GitHub repo.
+Sample files and what-not for the workshop are listed below.
+The material here is released under the MIT license.

 ## Example pens
 + [Hello, Code(Her)!](http://codepen.io/littleberry/pen/QwVoOq)